Aster-Cheung/Aster-Cheung/README.md

 ## Hi there!
 My name is Aster 👋

-🌱 Majoring in computer engineering, minoring in Chinese Studies at Kennesaw State University. <br/>
+🌱 Majoring in electrical engineering, minoring in Chinese Studies at Kennesaw State University. <br/>
 ⚡ Undergraduate Researcher, a Honors Peer Mentor, a Supplemental Instruction Leader at Kennesaw State University and a mentor at Village Book Builders <br/>

 ## Tech Skills